Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### Opt users out of tracking

-Users may wish to opt out of tracking entirely, which means Amplitude won't track any of their events or browsing history. `OptOut` provides a way to fulfill a user's requests for privacy.
+Users may wish to opt out of tracking entirely, which means Amplitude doesn't track any of their events or browsing history. `OptOut` provides a way to fulfill a user's requests for privacy.

 === "Java"